 If the employee/plaintiff is successful in proving the three elements above, it is still the employee/plaintiff’s burden to ultimately prove that retaliation motivated the employer’s decision.
 That is achieved by proving that the employer’s “legitimate, non-retaliatory reason(s)” are mere pretext for retaliation.

-Our Florida Retaliation Attorneys
+Our Tampa Retaliation Attorneys

 Many workers are afraid to oppose activity by their employer that they reasonably and in good faith believe is illegal.
 For those that have the courage to stand up for what is right, the law provides protections.
 Those protections are vast, as are the types of behavior by an employer that are deemed to be retaliatory under the law.
 Do you believe that your employer retaliated against you due to voicing your opposition or reporting illegal behavior?
 If so, we’re here to help.

 Florin Gray Bouzas Owens is dedicated to protecting Florida’s workers from retaliation in the workplace.
 If you believe that your employer retaliated against you, please contact our Florida retaliation attorneys for a free consultation or call us at 727-254-5255.